Gurjaradesha: Successor kingdoms

-A final line of Gurjaras was founded by Nagabhata I at Jalore, in the vicinity of Bhinmal, in about 730 CE, soon after Junayd's end of term in Sindh.
+Nagabhata I founded his kingdom at Jalore, in the vicinity of Bhinmal, in about 730 CE, soon after Junayd's end of term in Sindh.
 Nagabhata is said to have defeated the "invincible Gurjaras," presumably those of Bhinmal.
 Another account credits him for having defeated a "Muslim ruler."
 Nagabhata is also known to have repelled the Arabs during a later raid.
 His dynasty later expanded to Ujjain and called itself Pratihara.
-The rival kingdoms of Pratiharas, the Rashtrakutas and Palas, however continued to call them Gurjaras or kings of Gurjaras (Gurjaresa).
-The Pratiharas became the dominant force of the entire Rajasthan and Gujarat regions, establishing a powerful empire centered at Kannauj, the former capital of Harshavardhana.
+The rival kingdoms of the Pratiharas, the Rashtrakutas and Palas, however continued to call them Gurjaras or kings of the Gurjaras.
+The Pratiharas became the dominant force of the entire Rajasthan and Gujarat regions, establishing a powerful empire centered at Kannauj, the former capital of Harsha.

+The Gurjara dynasty of Lata or Bharuch started with Dadda I, who is identified with Harichandra's youngest son of the same name by many historians.
+They were always recognized as vassals (sāmantas) though their allegiance might have varied over time.
+They are believed to have wrested a fair portion of the Lata province of the Chaulukyas and their kingdom also came to be regarded as part of Gurjaradesha.

 Later references

-Udyotana Suri's Kuvalayamala composed in Jalore in 778 CE describes in detail the Gurjara country as a beautiful country, whose residents are also referred to as Gurjaras.
-They were differentiated from the Saindhavas (people of Sindh), Latas (in southern Gujarat), Malavas (people of Malwa) and Meravas.
+Udyotana Suri's Kuvalayamala composed in Jalore in 778 CE describes in detail Gurjaradesha as a beautiful country, whose residents are also referred to as Gurjaras.
+They were differentiated from the Saindhavas (people of Sindh), Latas (people of Lata in southern Gujarat), Malavas (people of Malwa) and Meravas.
 They were mentioned to be devotees of dharma and clever in matters of peace as well as war.

-The term Gurjaratra is first mentioned in the Ghatiyala inscription of Kakkuka (Mandore Pratihara) in 861 CE.
+The term Gurjaratra is first mentioned in the Ghatiyala inscription of Kakkuka (of the Mandavyapura Pratiharas) in 861 CE.
 Kakkuka is said to have won the love of the people of Gurjaratra along with those Marumada, Valla and Travani.
-Later records suggest that this Gurjaratra mandala was in the region of Didwana in the old Jodhpur State.
+Later records suggest that this Gurjaratra mandala was in the region of Didwana of the old Jodhpur State.

 In later times, the term Gurjaratra is used to connote the present day Gujarat.
 Jinadatta Suri (1075-1154 CE) mentions a country of Gujaratta with its capital at Anahilapataka (Patan) in northern Gujarat.
 The Chaulukyas (Solankis) are also referred to as Gurjaras in inscriptions and their country as Gurjaradesa.